A free portfolio or website template with HTML, CSS and JavaScript

 Only when you are happy with how the page looks for you progress to the JavaScript section.

-How JavaScript uses the DOM-tree to change behaviour of HTML and CSS tags and selectors
+How JavaScript changes the behaviour of HTML and CSS tags and selectors

-This illustration from FreeCodeCamp [https://www.freecodecamp.org/]shows how the tree cascades from the head (and the meta-data in the boiler plate) to the body and all the elements within the body tags.
+This illustration from FreeCodeCampshows how the tree cascades from the head (and the meta-data in the boiler plate) to the body and all the elements within the body tags.

-JavaScript accesses these elements and uses functions - or blocks of code, a set of rules or instructions - to change the behaviour of these elements.
+JavaScript accesses these elements and uses functions - or algorithms,or blocks of code, or a set of rules or instructions which are all synonmns - to change the behaviour of HTML element and CSS attributes.

 function illuminateGreen() {